breverdbidder/brevard-bidder-landing/IP_ATTRIBUTION.md

 For licensing inquiries or permissions:
 - LinkedIn: https://linkedin.com/in/ariel-shapira-533a776
-- Company: Everest Capital of Brevard LLC
+- Company: Everest Capital USA

 ---